• Account Login

 • Environmental Considerations

-Design Centers around the country seem to be the alternate or secondary destination for designers in search of products and solutions for their projects.
-Of course they are still a viable source for some designers but there is a steady decline in traffic in these facilities.
-Where are designers turning to for inspiration and to source new product?
+Design Centers around the country seem to be the alternate or secondary destinations for designers in search of products and solutions for their projects.
+Of course, they are still a viable source for some designers but there is a steady decline in traffic in these facilities.
+Where are designers turning to for inspiration and to source new products?

 Certainly the internet is a convenient source but what about the touch, the feel, the color!
 How are designers compensating for the real live thing in the early stages of design development?
 Are most design source sites that good that you feel you can make relatively good selections initially with sample back-up?
 Are recommendations or insights on Pinterest or Instagram critical or of significant value?